Please read the submission rules before submitting an abstract. Abstract Submission deadline: 31th July 2023

 The presenting author is required to ensure that all co-authors are aware of the content of the abstract and agree to its submission, before submitting the abstract.

-Only abstracts that have not been presented prior to this Congress may be submitted.
+Only abstracts that have not been presented in previous One Welfare World conferences may be submitted.

 All accepted abstracts will be published in the yearly abstract/proceedings e-publication.